Maik Außendorf

 Maik Außendorf (born 17 August 1971) is a German politician of the Alliance 90/The Greens who has been serving as a member of the Bundestag from the state of North Rhine-Westphalia since the 2021 German federal election.

 Early life and career

 Außendorf has a background in mathematics and computer technology.
+He was a co-founder and managing director of multiple IT firms with a focus on open-source software.
+Upon his election into the Bundestag, he sold his shares in the companies and resigned from his positions as managing director.

 Political career

 In parliament, Außendorf has since been a member of the Committee on Economic Affairs and the Committee on Digital Affairs.
+He laid an emphasis on digital sovereignty and the use of open-source technology in public administration.

+In the early federal elections of February 2025, Außendorf narrowly missed out on a seat in the 21st Bundestag.